adrianocastro189/multi-targets/README.md

 ### yyyy.mm.dd - version 1.4.0

+* Add a tiny arrow to the target frame window to show what's the next unit in the target list to be targeted
 * Disable certain addon functionalities when the player enters combat, considering that macros can't be updated during combat and MultiTargets relies on them to rotate targets